 A CyberSecurity Watchdog is based on a continuous search job for reported vulnerabilities.
 Automated search requests take over the search for vulnerabilities.
 They search forums and company websites.
 Vulnerabilities are not uncommon and cannot really be ruled out.
 They occur again and again because software is always evolving.
 It is important to identify vulnerabilities in time, then develop the appropriate improvements (patches) and install them quickly.
 In the second and third steps, the normal user is dependent on knowing in the first place that he has to take action himself.
 Smartphones and PCs offer automatic updates.
 But for smart home devices, this process is rather unfamiliar.
 Normal users usually consider a WiFi radio as a radio and do not realize that software also plays a role here that needs to be updated. 💥 🚧 An IIOT watchdog monitors vulnerabilities in the Industrial Internet of Things (IIOT) environment.
 These are simple smart home components (IOT) and components that control industrial machines.

-An IIOT Watchdog is dedicated to the topic of security in the interest of consumer protection.
-Specifically, it monitors manufacturer portals and forums that write about and evaluate technical gaps in the smart home and industrial Internet of Things.
+An IOT (or IIOT) Watchdog is dedicated to security in the interest of consumer protection.
+Specifically, it monitors manufacturer portals and forums that write about and evaluate technical gaps in the smart home (this would refer to the classical Internet of Things).
+Let´s say hackers compromise the Amazon Echo Show 8.
+It´s time to understand the impact and act accordingly.
+Is it just a minor bug and doesn´t cause any risk, or is it a severe attack, and you need to take your devices down immediately?

 The IIOT Watchdog uses search capabilities and competitive monitoring to systematically evaluate search feeds and social media networks.
 Specifically, it monitors vendor initiatives and white hat forums worldwide.
 Exactly who is behind the account sensor can be answered in several dimensions: independent technical editors are responsible for monitoring the components.
 Of these, there are thousands who publish their findings.
 Among them are manufacturer blogs, technical publishers, but also hacker forums.